mortacious/python-optix/README.md

 Make sure the CUDA header files are installed as well.

-Add the locations of CUDA and OptiX to the system `PATH` variable if necessary.
+Add the location of CUDA to the system `PATH` variable if necessary.

+Due to restrictions in OptiX's license, it is not allowed to distribute the necessary headers with this package in pypi.
+In order to enable the installation of this package in a virtual environment without introducing a dependency to the main system, the optix headers will be copied into the created wheel upon installation.

 ### Using pip
 ```